 Explore options for establishing and, where they exist, strengthening end-markets for plastic waste from fishing, aquaculture, shipping and off-shore activities, including recovered marine litter (e.g. by facilitating networking of waste producers, collectors and recycling companies).

 Note:

-promote implementation of MARPOL Annex V on fishing and shippiong waste and on discharge to port reception facilities.
-OtOttoo technical and delete?
+promote implementation of MARPOL Annex V on fishing and shipping waste and on discharge to port reception facilities.
+Or too technical and delete?

 Divide into two separate actions?

 STRATEGIC ACTION 4